 File Your FAFSA

-To take advantage of these funding sources, complete the 2018-19 Free Application for Federal Student Aid (FAFSA) by the April 15, 2018 priority date.
-The application will open on October 1, 2017 and does not take long to complete.
-Note that some schools and individual programs have earlier priority filing deadlines, and students should check with their school and program to see if there are earlier deadlines.
+To take advantage of these funding sources, complete the Free Application for Federal Student Aid (FAFSA) by the March 1st priority date.
+The application does not take long to complete.

 - To complete the FAFSA, you will need your Federal Student Aid ID (FSA ID).
 If you do not have an FSA ID, you can apply for one online.
 It can take up to 3 days to receive an ID, so plan accordingly.